-It is particularly relevant for Māori and Pasifika peoples employed in healthcare settings who are interested in being a member of the COVID-19 vaccination team at a DHB or DHB commissioned vaccination site.
+It is particularly relevant for Māori and Pasifika peoples employed in healthcare settings who are interested in being a member of the COVID-19 vaccination team at a DHB or a commissioned vaccination site.

 Recommended occupations for this course include:

-- Healthcare professionals trained in New Zealand or overseas who are not currently registered in New Zealand and who do not hold a current practicing certificate.
+Healthcare professionals trained in New Zealand or overseas who are not currently registered in New Zealand and who do not hold a current practicing certificate.

 Training pathway for the COVID-19 Vaccinator – working under supervision role